 The more hemisphere-like in the case of a tent, the more usable volume you will have for a given surface area of fabric.
 I think the Pitchloc corner is an important innovation.
 It reduces footprint, fabric area and maybe weight in the drive to increase usable internal volume.

 I have now used it twice in very windy and strong gusty conditions (50+ kmh) on the Main Range, almost losing it twice after pegs popped, one taking some time to locate when it flew off 10 metres.
 Never again.
 I found the challenge is to keep it anchored with a taut pitch.
-Points to watch for in wind: the Pitchloc guys and vestibule guys can slip, but first check if wind pressure collapses the telescopic poles.
-Using 3mm high friction cord with toggles really helps with slipping.
-Bringing the pole back to correct length in windy conditions can be difficult.
+Points to watch for in wind: the Pitchloc guys and vestibule guys can slip, but first check if wind pressure has collapsed the telescopic trekking poles.
+Bringing the pole back to correct length in windy conditions under sustained pressure can be difficult.
+Using longer 3mm high friction cord with toggles really helps with cord slipping.
 This tent has large under-supported areas of fabric that can act as bulging spinnakers.
 The fabric and construction took a walloping and survived undamaged.
 Don't skimp on substantial long pegs and always seek sheltered sites with this tent.
 Always use the panel lifters with shock cord loops in high winds.
 Get the extra poles for this.
 It flaps noisily in wind even under taut pitching.
 The diagonally opposed low ceiling panels (one is seen in picture above on the left) will be a problem in wind and tend to push down on your face.
-Always use the vestibule guys and replace the originals with 3mm cord at least twice the length.
+Always use the vestibule guys and replace the originals with 3mm cord at least twice the length provided by the manufacturer.
 I also employ toggles to give extra friction from slippage through the Line-locs.

 The Wash Up

-All guys have stingy lengths which make adjustment in wind or cold hands fiddly.
+All guys have stingy lengths which make adjustment in wind or cold hands fiddly if not difficult or impossible.
 The line-locs slip under wind load and cannot be adjusted in those conditions.
-Discard and replace all of the guys with heavier and longer cord with high friction co-efficient plus toggles unless you just intend to camp only in your lounge room or sheltered back yard.
+Just tying off is not really a good option either since the tension will make the knots very hard to undo and adjust, usually when the situation is critical.
+Replace all of the guys with heavier and longer cord with high friction co-efficient and use toggles to secure the line ends unless you just intend to camp in your lounge room or sheltered back yard.
+The original guys can be cut up and made into much needed zip pulls.
+Carry extra cord.

-If Tarptent were to use a 100 denier, 5000 millimetre, PU-coated HT nylon floor it would be better and ultimately lighter for the user since a 250g footprint would not be required on damp ground.
+A 100 denier, 5000 millimetre, PU-coated HT nylon floor may be better and ultimately lighter for the user since a 250g footprint would not be required.
+On the other hand if your footprint can double as a shade or rain shelter this can be turned to an advantage.

 The Stratospire is a brilliant design that could benefit from some more robust execution.
 I hope it continues to evolve long into the future.
 I look forward to a version 2 upgrade.